OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * Toggle Valkyrie opening cut scene.
 * Add Hugin tutorials to the seen list when tutorials are turned off.
 * Toggle or customize the "I have arrived!" message on new player connection.
-* Toggle the Haldor trader Map Pin.
+* Toggle the Haldor and Hildir trader Map Pins.
 * Toggle Player Map Position Icons always on or off.
 * Toggle PVP always on or off.
 * Toggle teleporting on a PVP death.